Text & Photo : Antti Helin

-Thailand’s first national park established in 1962 and a UNESCO World Heritage Site, Khao Yai is so huge, it has paved roads crossing through its jungles and savannas.
+Khao Yai is Thailand’s first national park and was established in 1962 and a UNESCO World Heritage Site.
+Khao Yai is so huge, it has paved roads crossing through its jungles and savannas.
 In the late afternoons, park rangers organize wildlife safaris, which give you a chance to see a lot of animals that would remain hidden away from hikers on foot.

 You have good chances of seeing large pythons and other snakes, wild boars and porcupines, golden jackals, civet cats, gibbons, deers and handsome gaurs.
 Even wild elephants are spotted most of the nights and sometimes Asian black bears.

 You can also trek on your own pace to waterfalls and bird watching towers.

 One of Khao Yai’s highlights is its bat cave.
 Every evening, around sunset, millions of bats fly out of the cave forming fantastic shapes of “living” black clouds.
 The bats are like a black river flying out of the cave’s mouth making air spirals when bats try to outstrip attacking hawks.
 The sight would make even Batman jealous.